Agha Petros: Early years

 Petros Elia was born in 1 April 1880, in the village of Lower Baz, then part of the Ottoman Empire.
 He received his elementary education in his hometown before his father decided that he should attend a Christian European missionary school in Urmia, Qajar Persia, at 14 years old.
 Petros had a typical upbringing, living with his older brother Mirza, his father Eliya, and his mother Dolo or Daloo.
 Upon completing his studies, he returned to Baz, where he worked as a teacher.
 It was thanks to his fluency in numerous languages, including Syriac, Turkish, Arabic, French, Persian, Kurdish, English, and Russian, that he was first appointed by the Ottomans as a secretary at an embassy in Urmia, and later promoted to consul in May 1909 for his good work.

 The embassy was called Shahbandar and was in charge of Turkish consular affairs at the time.
 A Christian Assyrian man by the name of Daoud Rassam, who was from Mosul, was in charge of the embassy.
-This led to Petros' acquaintance with the Rassam family, and just shortly after, Petros chose the daughter of Rassam, Zarifa Khanum, as his wife and married her in early June of 1906.
+This led to Petros' acquaintance with the Rassam family, and just shortly after, Petros chose the daughter of Rassam, Zarifa Khanum, as his wife and married her in early June 1906.
 It was reported that during the Persian Constitutional Revolution, Petros had deposed and arrested the Persian governor of Urmia and took control of the city by himself, ruling it in the name of the Turkish Ottoman Government.
 The governor was later released from captivity after Petros had demanded a medal from the Shah in exchange.

 Prior to the First World War, Petros received military training at a Russian military academy.